 Mental intelligence has been quantified for centuries through recognised examinations such as IQ tests.
 Emotional intelligence has proved harder to capture.
-An Artificial Intelligence (AI) startup called Human may have cracked the EQ code.
+An AI startup called Human may have cracked the EQ code.

-The company claims it has developed Emotional Artificial Intelligence (EAI) software that can decipher deep human personality traits in real-time.
+The company has developed Emotional Artificial Intelligence (EAI) software that it claims can decipher deep human personality traits.
 It does this by analysing subliminal facial expressions in real-time.

 Video captures a person's individual expressions, which machine learning evaluates to both instantly reveal their emotions in a given moment and understand their underlying behavioural traits.
 The results can identify whether someone is lying, disagreeing, nervous or passionate.